Gorontalo: Representatives in the People's Representative Council and the Regional Representative Council

 Based on the results of the 2014 election, Gorontalo has three representatives in the People's Representative Council and four in the Regional Representative Council.
-The three representatives in the People's Representative Council were Fadel Muhammad and Roem Kono from the Golkar Party and Elnino M Husein Mohi from the Gerindra Party.
+The three representatives in the People's Representative Council were Fadel Muhammad and Roem Kono from the Golkar Party and Elnino Mohi from the Gerindra Party.
 While the representatives in the Regional Representative Council are Hanah Hasanah Fadel Muhamad, Rahmijati Jahja, Abdurahman Abubakar Bachmid and Dewi Sartika Hemeto.

 Economy

 Gorontalo is one of the busiest trade routes in Indonesia since ancient times.
 Gorontalo has a strategic geographic location for the national economy, because it has trade routes that are directly dealing with neighboring countries such as the Philippines, Malaysia, Brunei, Hong Kong, Taiwan, Japan and South Korea.
 In addition, Gorontalo is also one of the areas that is the entrance of trade routes from the Americas to countries in the Asia-Pacific region, such as Brunei, Singapore and Malaysia.
 The Indonesian Government considers that Gorontalo is one of the backbone of the economic, educational and cultural driving force in the Eastern Region of Indonesia.

 The economy in Gorontalo is now one of the fastest growing economies in Indonesia.
 The agriculture, fisheries and services sector are the main sectors that is relied on in this province because it has a large contribution to local revenue.